-Every Matador employee must certify that each has read, understands and will abide by our (i) Code of Ethics and Business Conduct for Officers, Directors and Employees ("Code of Ethics"), (ii) Whistleblower Policy, (iii) Related Party Transaction Policy, (iv) Insider Trading Policy and (v) Regulation FD Policy.
 We encourage our employees to report any wrongdoing without fear of retaliation.
 We also have a whistleblower hotline for those employees and third parties who may prefer to report concerns anonymously.
-Should we become aware of allegations of ethical impropriety, we take those allegations seriously and conduct a prompt investigation.
-The results of the investigation are then reported directly to the Audit Committee of our Board of Directors.
+Should we become aware of allegations of ethical impropriety, we take those allegations seriously and conduct a prompt investigation led by our Compliance Officer.
+The results of the investigation are then reported by our Compliance Officer directly to the Audit Committee of our Board of Directors.